MSRConnections/Azure-training-course/Content/Machine Learning/Azure Machine Learning HOL.md

     _Launching the column selector_

-1. Select **All columns** in the drop-down list labeled **Begin With**.
+1. Select **WITH RULES** in the leftmost column if it isn't already selected, and then select **ALL COLUMNS** under **Begin With**.
 This tells the Project Columns module to pass through all the columns (except those you're about to exclude).
-In the next row, select **Exclude** and **column names**, and then click inside the text box.
-A list of columns appears.
-Select **normalized-losses** to add that column to the text box.
+In the next row, select **Exclude** and **column names**, and then click the box to the right of **column names**.
+When a list of columns appears, select **normalized-losses** to add that column to the text box.
 Now click the check mark to close the column selector.

     > In some browsers, it can take up to a minute for the column names to appear.
 If they don't appear for you, simply type the column name (normalized-losses) into the box.
 The list of column names will sometimes appear when you begin typing.